radang2014/yquantum-2024/README.md

 Below is information about what is in each file:

-* `yquantum_classiq_challenge.ipynb`: Jupyter Notebook containing main challenge implementation
+* `yquantum_classiq_challenge.ipynb`: Jupyter Notebook containing main challenge implementation.
+Run all cells in order.
+Change `sparse_states` near the top of the `main` function to change the desired state to prepare.
-* TODO: Write about other submitted files
+* Files relating to the preparation of state with the following probabilities:
+    * Probability of 000: 0.25
+    * Probability of 001: 0.5
+    * Probability of 111: 0.25
+    * `000_0.25_001_0.5_111_0.25_circuit.json`: JSON file containing export of constructed circuit for the preparation of the above state
+    * `000_0.25_001_0.5_111_0.25_results.json`: JSON file containing export of results when running the constructed circuit
+* Files relating to the preparation of state with the following probabilities:
+    * Probability of 000011: 0.4
+    * Probability of 111111: 0.6
+    * `000011_0.4_111111_0.6_circuit.json`: JSON file containing export of constructed circuit for the preparation of the above state
+    * `000011_0.4_111111_0.6_results.json`: JSON file containing export of results when running the constructed circuit
+* `README.md`: This file

 ## Extensions Beyond the Challenge

-We also decided to implement a few features beyond what the challenge asked for:
+Features implemented beyond what the challenge asked for:
 * To produce more readable code, we decided to restructure the obfuscated starter code (including renaming the obfuscated `op1` through `op5` variables) in a way that should hopefully provide a better experience for the reader.